American imperialism: 1890s–1900s: New Imperialism

-Industry and trade were two of the most prevalent justifications of imperialism.
-American intervention in both Latin America and Hawaii resulted in multiple industrial investments, including the popular industry of Dole bananas.
-If the United States was able to annex a territory, in turn they were granted access to the trade and capital of those territories.
-In 1898, Senator Albert Beveridge proclaimed that an expansion of markets was absolutely necessary, "American factories are making more than the American people can use; American soil is producing more than they can consume.
+Industry and trade were other justifications.
+American intervention in Latin America and Hawaii supported investments, including sugar, pineapple, and bananas.
+When the US annexed a territory, it achieved trade access there.
+In 1898, Senator Albert Beveridge claimed that market expansion was necessary, writing "American factories are making more than the American people can use; American soil is producing more than they can consume.
 Fate has written our policy for us; the trade of the world must and shall be ours."